ikonomov/DiabloX/README.md

       * pickup except for gold (configurable for gold)
       * equip except for weapons and shields (configurable for weapons and shields)
       * refilling belt
-      * using health and mana potions from belt
+      * key binding for using health and mana potions from belt
       * quick cast
    * The lock-on target functionality has been replaced by rapid fire when playing with a mouse.
    * Gold pile size has been increased to 20,000 [5,000].